If you have a problem with your gallbladder, you go to the surgeon, who schedules you for surgery, and your gallbladder comes out.

 So, the real challenge is not only keeping people alive until they can receive a transplant, but expanding the donor pool.

 Finding donors has never been easy.
-You must find those willing to provide organs – sometimes a living donor who agrees to provide a kidney or a family who donates the organs of a loved one who has died – but the organs must match for blood type.
+You must find those willing to provide organs – sometimes it's a friend or family member (in the case of living kidney and living liver donations) or a family who donates the organs of a loved one who has died – but the organs must match for blood type.

 Fortunately, the donor landscape is changing, as is our technology.